noahreeves-1/simple-closure-take-home/README.md

 I built the core MVP — public LinkedIn scraping, frontend integration, and PDF generation — within the first 1.5 hours.

 When LinkedIn began blocking public scraping via Playwright, I pivoted to authenticated scraping using credentials stored in a `.env` file.
-This required rebuilding the scraper from scratch since the logged-in DOM was more complex and deeply nested.
+This required rebuilding selectors for the more complex, deeply nested logged-in DOM, which took additional time.

 Once the scraper was functional, I polished the frontend using Tailwind, Shadcn, React Hook Form, Zod, React Query, and modular components to align with a modern stack.